mroshaw/UnityModVSTemplate/README.md

 A collection of Project and Item templates to speed up the process of creating Unity game mods using the BepInEx patcher and plugin framework.

+I have created a [full video guide to downloading, installing, and using the templates](https://youtu.be/KopYonyplXs).
+You can find that and more mod related videos on my [Daft Apple Games YouTube channe](https://www.youtube.com/channel/UCp_VeVuW3yY7DjRTC9ZH7jQ)l.

 ## Overview

 The template pack comes with the following: